 Find a faculty mentor.
 If you know a faculty member with experience in your field of interest, you may contact the faculty member directly.
-If you don't have a faculty member in mind, browse the departmental contact list for suggestions or contact Dr. Jim Murowchick, SEARCH Director.
-Dr. Murowchick will listen to your research ideas and help you find a faculty mentor who has expertise in your area of interest.
+If you don't have a faculty member in mind, browse the departmental contact list for suggestions.
+You can also browse the UR-Linked Database to find faculty who share your interests.

 Complete a SEARCH or SUROP application.